Dead Butt Syndrome: How Weak Glutes Cause Back Pain

 Your hamstrings are the first muscles to pick up the slack when your glutes check out.
 Normally, your glutes handle the heavy lifting during movements like standing up, walking, or climbing stairs.
 But with dead butt syndrome, your hamstrings have to work overtime to extend your hips and stabilize your pelvis.

 This overuse quickly leads to tight, strained hamstrings that are prone to injury.
 You might notice increased stiffness in the back of your legs or difficulty touching your toes.
-Worse yet, overactive hamstrings can pull on your pelvis, creating an anterior pelvic tilt that places excessive stress on your lower back.
+Worse, overactive hamstrings can pull on your pelvis, creating an anterior pelvic tilt that places excessive stress on your lower back.

 Lower Back Compensation